fosslight/fosslight-guide-en/scanner/README.md

 It works using the following scanners:

-1. [FOSSLight Prechecker](1_prechecker.md) : Check whether the source code's copyright and license writing rules are complied with and generate open source analysis result.
+1. [FOSSLight Prechecker](1_prechecker.md) : Check whether the source code's copyright and license writing rules are complied with.
 2. [FOSSLight Source Scanner](2_source.md) : Analyze the source code and generate open source analysis result.
 3. [FOSSLight Dependency Scanner](3_dependency.md) : Analyze the dependencies used through package manager or build system and generate open source analysis result.
 4. [FOSSLight Binary Scanner](4_binary.md) :  Analyze the binaries and generate open source analysis result.